-Spending that much time at a job that you hate is resulting in low life satisfaction and hindering all other aspects of your life.
+Spending that much time at a job that you hate results in low life satisfaction and hinders all other aspects of your life.
 The answer to this sad statistic is to develop your career goals and attain the job that you truly love.

-We’re going to explain what career development is, how does it work, and how can you develop your own career and finally get the job of your dreams.
+We’re going to explain what career development is, how it works, and how can you develop your own career and finally get the job of your dreams.

 What Is Career Development?

-According to a study done in 2019 by Bill & Melinda Foundation and Lumina Foundation, over 50% of workers in the U.S are dissatisfied with their jobs.
+According to a study done in 2019 by the Bill & Melinda Foundation and Lumina Foundation, over 50% of workers in the U.S. are dissatisfied with their jobs.
 There are many reasons why people are unhappy with their jobs, including low pay, long hours, tyrannical bosses, and repetitive tasks.

 Career development is the sole answer to low job satisfaction, but what exactly is it?
 Briefly, it’s a process when a person is aiming for a job that matches one’s psychological, physical, and spiritual needs.
 It’s a very personalized process because each person is different and has different needs and expectations.

-So essentially, career education is a personal journey of finding yourself, then finding the mode of being which supports what you want from life.
+So essentially, career education is a personal journey of finding yourself, and then finding the mode of being that supports what you want from life.
 It’s important to note that getting the dream job is not enough, because you must be sure that it’s your dream job, not someone else’s.

-Because of that, career development includes heavy self-reflection and long-term decisions, which will eventually enable you to live the life you want.
+Because of that, career development includes heavy self-reflection and long-term decisions, which will eventually enable you to have great work-life stability and live the life you want.